...

 Take advantage of personalization

-Crafting emails that speak directly to the individual can boost your engagement metrics.
-However, simply addressing recipients by name is not enough.
-In fact, according to GetResponse, subject lines with first names yield lower email open rates.
+Personalization is about creating emails that speak directly to individuals.
+The simplest way is to address your subscribers by their names using merge tags.
+However, this alone might not be enough.
+In fact, according to GetResponse, subject lines with first names even yield lower email open rates.

+Think of going further: analyze your subscribers’ behavior patterns, purchase history, active times and tailor your communications accordingly.
+This kind of hyper-targeted messaging makes your offers feel exclusive as well as just more relevant.
 While it might seem unnecessary, it can really help you achieve business success.
-According to McKinsey, faster-expanding businesses generate a 40% higher revenue from personalized offerings compared to those with slower growth.
+According to McKinsey, faster-expanding businesses generate 40% higher revenue from personalized offerings compared to those with slower growth.

 A great starting point for personalizing your emails is list segmentation.
 It’s not full-scale personalization yet but this data-driven email marketing technique still helps make the email content more relevant for certain subscriber groups.
 It’s based on dividing your email list into distinct groups based on various demographic and behavioral characteristics from location to email activity.
 This email marketing optimization strategy is a surefire way to start providing your target audience with tailor-made content.